mavaddat-javid-education/Red-DiscordBot/README.md

 # Overview

-Edu is derived from the [Red-DiscordBot](https://github.com/mavaddat-javid-education/Edu-DiscordBot) by @mavaddat-javid-education.
+Edu is derived from the [Red-DiscordBot](https://github.com/mavaddat-javid-education/Edu-DiscordBot) by @Cog-Creators.

 [Installation](#installation) is easy, and you do **NOT** need to know anything about coding!
 Aside from installing and updating, every part of the bot can be controlled from within Discord.